in2code-de/powermail/Documentation/ForAdministrators/BestPractice/RemoveValuesFromPowermailAll/Index.rst

 You can separate between:

-- Marker names AND
+- Marker Names AND
-- Field types
+- Field Types

-on differnt views:
+on different views:

 - Confirmation Page
 - Submit Page
 - Mail to Sender
 - Mail to Receiver
-- Optin Mail to Sender
+- Opt-in Mail to Sender

 See following TypoScript Setup example, how to avoid values from {adminonly} and {referrer}
-and all fields of type hidden and captcha on all webviews and the mail to the user.
+and all fields of type hidden and captcha on all webviews and in the mail to the user.
-In other words - those fieldvalues should only be seen by the admin in the mail to the receiver:
+In other words - those field values should only be seen by the admin in the mail to the receiver:

 .. code-block:: text